Giants vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has 45 hits with six doubles, seven home runs, 18 walks and 24 RBI.
-He's also stolen 10 bases.
+- Yelich has seven doubles, seven home runs, 19 walks and 24 RBI (46 total hits).
+He has stolen 10 bases.

-- Yelich will look for his sixth straight game with a hit in this matchup.
-During his last five outings he is batting .316 with two doubles, a walk and an RBI.
+- Yelich hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is batting .306 with three doubles, three home runs, three walks and six RBI.

 Yelich Recent Games